openmindsclub/H4ckT0b3rF3st-2k21/challenges/Drawing Challenge/Readme.md

 ## The rules
 * Use only 3 colors.
-* Son't copy on the others.
+* Don't copy on the others.
 * and must importantly HAVE FUN.